MehdiN/mehdin.github.io/_pages/about.md

 # Research Interests

-My research interests include probabilistic generative models, Bayesian inference and uncertainty quantification with applications to perception and decision making for human-robot interaction and robot navigation.
+My research interests include probabilistic generative models, Bayesian inference and uncertainty quantification with applications to perception and decision-making for human-robot interaction and robot navigation.

 # News